Implementing the close action

 ON ACTION close

-IF msg_box_yn("Are you sure you want to close this window?") == "y" THEN
+IF msg_box_yn("Close this window?") == "y" THEN

-EXIT INPUT
+EXIT DIALOG

 END IF